 In even numbered years, alternating with the National Conference on Keyboard Pedagogy, MTNA sponsors the National Group Piano and Piano Pedagogy Forum (GP3).
 GP3 2016 was held at the Oberlin Conservatory in Oberlin, OH.
 The 2018 GP3 site is yet to be determined.
 Check GP3 for updates as further details are announced.

-The Conference site is the Kent State University Conference Center on November 3-5, 2015.
-The featured artists will be Peter Mack and Alan Fraser.
-Please check for updates periodically at Fall 2016 as the complete program develops for what will be another exciting Fall Conference.
+The Conference site is the Niswonger Performing Arts Center on October 12-14, 2017.
+The featured artists will be The Five Browns.
+Please check for updates periodically at Fall 2017 as the complete program develops for what will be another exciting Fall Conference.

 Provide an excellent opportunity for professional music teachers to improve teaching techniques, gain familiarity with new technology, network with other professionals and learn about the newest publications available for performance and reference.
 OhioMTA supports its membership by offering an annual Fall Conference.
 Additionally, many of the eight individual districts offer continuing education periodically in the form of Workshops, Program Meetings and Conferences.
 OhioMTA members are also encouraged to attend the MTNA National Conference and can participate at a reduced rate for members.